 The question of course is what might happen to fish distribution in the zero (or 4.5 kcfs) to 40 kcfs spill range, particularly at the low tailwaters typical during the late summer/fall no-spill period.
 Will passage increase incrementally as more spill is provided or is there a spill flow threshold after which fish move en mass to the north ladder?
 These questions should be examined during the 2014 non-spill passage season with a two (or more) spill treatment test.
 The available data examined in this analysis would suggest test spill levels of more than 4.5 kcfs and less than 40 kcfs.
 I suggested 10 kcfs as a base starting point in the proposed FPP language, however, this number should be verified and adjusted as necessary based on the results of the in-season test.

 The question of what fish passage trigger to use should be examined more closely.
 The capacity of the ladder system at this project is unlikely to exceed that of Bonneville Dam given the ladder usage issues, thus I used the Bonneville trigger for now.
-The Corps’ Fisheries Field Unit determined the Bonneville capacity trigger and they should use the same methods to calculate this value for The Dalles Dam.
+We should use the same methods used for Bonneville to calculate this value for The Dalles Dam.

 The daily timing and duration of spill is also an issue that deserves more consideration.
 I chose a twelve hour spill period starting at 0400.
 Starting spill this early should give fish a chance to key in on the north ladder as they start to pass the project.
 However, this assumes fish are in the vicinity of the spillway and north shore and have the “opportunity to discover” the attraction spill.
 The duration of spill was simply chosen to provide attraction over the bulk of the daylight primary adult passage hours.
 Further investigation of the available radio tag data is needed to help refine these values.
 Also, the RT studies to be conducted this year should be designed to help with these questions.

 Another question is what spill pattern should be used for the attraction spill.
 The spill table provided in the current FPP is based on best downstream passage for juvenile migrants, not upstream passage for adults.
 A pattern that starts at bay seven may not be appropriate for adult attraction.
 Also, gate openings should be sufficiently open as to provide a distinct flow signature downstream of the spillway without blocking fish access to the north ladder entrances.
 The current four foot minimum opening should be sufficient, however, this should be examined more closely with adult attraction in mind.
 Years ago, some work was done on an adult spill pattern with the current wall configuration.
 These investigations should be revisited with this late summer/fall adult passage issue in mind.

+Gas generation will also be an issue with higher levels of spill.
+The Oregon waiver ends at the end of the spill season so TDG generated by this special adult attraction spill will need to be at or below 110% at the TDA downstream gauge.
+The data in Figure 2 summarize the TDG levels at this gauge generated by the spill levels that occurred in August of the past several years after the spillwall was installed.
+The year 2011 was omitted because spill and TDG levels were well above what we are considering the entire month.
+The data (with a second order projected polynomial trend line) indicate that the 110% TDG level likely occurs at about 25 to 30 kcfs spill.
+Spreading the spill out a bit from the normal pattern might help reduce TDG levels further.

+Figure 2.
+TDG vs. August spill volumes.

 Attachment 1.